miachm/SODS/CONTRIBUTING.md

 The roadmap is published inside Projects tab: https://github.com/miachm/SODS/projects

-You're free to take one of the tasks, you can open an Issue to suggest new ones.
+You can open an Issue to suggest new ones.

 Thanks for you atention! ❤️